 Begin the day with a relaxing and invigorating session of Tai Chi, taking a class with a master to learn this ancient martial art.
-Explore Yangshuo's countryside, which is surrounded by landscapes of jewel-green paddy fields and dramatic limestone karsts, and stop for a photo opportunity on the banks of the Li river to meet a genuine cormorant fisherman.
+Next, explore Yangshuo's countryside, which is surrounded by landscapes of jewel-green paddy fields and dramatic limestone karsts, and stop on the banks of the Li river for a photo opportunity with a genuine cormorant fisherman.
+The rest of the afternoon is at leisure.
+There are many activities to take part in, including cycling, rafting and walking (arranged locally and at extra cost).

-Cormorant Fishing - A traditional fishing method used for centuries in China and Japan, skilled fishermen have trained their cormorants to catch fish for them by diving into the water and returning with their prize.
+Cormorant Fishing - A traditional fishing method used for centuries in both China and Japan, skilled fishermen have trained their cormorants to catch fish for them by diving into the water and returning with their prize.